Blog

 Your toddler must learn the skill of putting himself to sleep without help.
 But you can teach the skill without making him cry-it-out by communicating and then gradually intervening less and less through the night.
 Here’s how:

-Does this mean you must stop co-sleeping?
+Does this mean you must stop co-sleeping with your toddler?
 Nope.
 It’s completely normal for little ones to go through stages of wanting to sleep in the big bed.
 Like grown-ups, they may feel anxious or nervous about things.
-They lack the words to talk it through but they do know that being in the cozy bed with parents is comforting.
+They may lack the words to verbalize their worries but they do know that being in the cozy bed with parents is comforting.

 tweet about how to sleep coach your toddler